-Two days later I'm back again, this time to transfer the fertilized egg back to where it belongs.
+I'm back again, two days later, this time to transfer the fertilised egg back to where it belongs.
 My feet are up in stirrups.
 "Can you see it?" the doctor asks, crouched somewhere between my splayed legs.
-I glance to a screen at the back of the operating theater and suddenly the tears roll down.
+I glance to a screen at the back of the operating theatre and suddenly the tears roll down.
 Yes, I can see it: a grainy splodge on the monitor.
 My husband and I are face to face with our two-day-old embryo.
 I close my eyes and say a prayer for our microscopic universe in a Petri dish.

 It hasn't been easy to get here.
-Over the past two months, self-administering 55 hormone injections and undergoing two invasive procedures, I've battled through IVF—or "in vitro fertilization," to give it its formal name.
-IVF is the process by which an egg is fertilized by sperm outside the body in a test tube.
+Over the last two months, self-administering 55 hormone injections and undergoing two invasive procedures, I've battled through IVF – or "in vitro fertilisation", to give it its formal name.
+IVF is the process by which an egg is fertilised by sperm outside the body in a test tube.
 There aren't any assurances that it will even result in a pregnancy, but it's a very common procedure: The Human Fertilisation & Embryology Authority (HFEA) states that in 2013, 49,636 women had a total of 64,600 cycles of IVF and ICSI here in the UK.
-According to Dr. Allen Pacey, fertility expert at the University of Sheffield, that means cycles are "now performed more frequently than other well-known procedures, such as having tonsils removed."
+According to Dr Allen Pacey, fertility expert at the University of Sheffield, that means cycles are "now performed more frequently than other well-known procedures, such as having tonsils removed".
 How often do we hear these women's stories?
 Be honest: How comfortable are you at the prospect of hearing mine?

 IVF comes with a stigma.
-Mention the acronym and judgements abound.
-"She's waited too late," they say.
-"It's unnatural."
-"It's a desperate last resort and the chances of it working are nigh-on-impossible."
+Mention those the acronym and judgements abound.
+'She's left it too late.'
+'It's unnatural.'
+'It's a desperate last resort and the chances of it working are nigh-on-impossible.'

 Anonymity.
 I couldn't help but remember this word when I arrived at the Assisted Conception Unit for the first time two months ago, hidden at the back of the hospital between some shipping containers and the delivery loading bays.
 "Is this it?"
 I asked my husband.
 "I guess so," he shrugged.

-IVF can be the loneliest journey if you feel you can't share and normalize it—when it becomes some kind of shameful secret.
-Just like me, most women arrive at the clinic, undergo their uncomfortable transvaginal pelvic ultrasound, get on the bus, and return to work.
+IVF can be the loneliest journey if you feel you can't share and normalise it – when it becomes some kind of shameful secret.
+Just like me, most women arrive at clinic, undergo their uncomfortable transvaginal pelvic ultrasound, get on the bus and return to work.
 Hormone injections are a daily covert operation.
 Some women inject their hormones in their office toilet between meetings.
 Some, like me, get up at the crack of dawn with only a husband and the blackbirds as quiet witnesses.
-I'd never self-injected before, and the process was traumatic.
+I'd never self-injected before and the process was traumatic.
 I lost count of the mornings I clumsily punctured my thigh, half-asleep, and yowled as the liquid hormone slunk in with a sting in its tail.
 I hid my "sharps box" for used needles in the airing cupboard whenever friends came over.
-I put up with the hot flashes and cursed the air conditioning.
-I blamed the painful bloat on last night's pizza, and I laughed over the cracks.
-The needles stung, and the bruises mottled me.
+I put up with the hot flushes and cursed the air conditioning.
+I blamed the painful bloat on last night's pizza and I laughed over the cracks.
+The needles stung and the bruises mottled me.
 Thighs swelled.
 I cried, I laughed, I cried again.

-If there's one word that's synonymous with IVF and infertility, it's "failure," and believe me, I've felt it intensely over the past few months.
+If there's one word that's synonymous with IVF and infertility it's "failure" and, believe me, I've felt it intensely over the last few months.
 The cruel nature of the in vitro process is that it sets you up to feel so many self-perceived mini-failures in addition to the giant-failure of having to resort to medical-intervention in the first place.
 For context, let's rewind to last month.
-After 14 days of single daily injections to suppress my natural cycle to give me, as the nurse kindly put it, "a mini menopause," a transvaginal scan gave me the go-ahead to double my injections each day.
-For the next two weeks I added a follicle-stimulating hormone that would hopefully boost my body to create enough egg-producing follicles to rival my neighbor's clucking hens next door.
-Disappointingly, ten days of painful double-injections later and the follicles still weren't growing.
+After 14 days of single daily injections to suppress my natural cycle to give me, as the nurse kindly put it, "a mini menopause", a transvaginal scan gave me the go-ahead to double my injections each day.
+For the next fortnight I added a human follicle stimulating hormone that would hopefully boost me to produce enough egg producing follicles to rival my neighbour's clucking hens next door.
+Only, ten days of painful double-injections later and the follicles weren't growing.
+Failure.
 They upped my dose.
-Progress was slow, and my exhaustion was beginning to make a simple trip to the co-op feel like wading through gelatinous mud.
-Over the weeks the doctors plotted my follicles on a graph as if I were some kind of underperforming science experiment.
+Progress was slow and my exhaustion was beginning to make a simple trip to the Co-Op feel like wading through gelatinous mud.
+Failure.
+Over the weeks the doctors plotted my follicles on a graph like I'm some kind of underperforming science experiment.
+Failure.

 When your body is the vessel and it fails to respond, find me a woman who doesn't chastise or blame herself in some way and I'll show you a fembot.